Michael Madsen and Heidi Golden Hearts Rock

 Gilbert photographer Michael Madsen and Fountain Hills mixed-media artist Heidi Golden share a predilection for heart-shaped stones - both artists have a keen sense for spotting that familiar shape in nature, and have collected them for years.
 It wasn't until the artists began staging gallery exhibits of photos that they learned how many others seek and celebrate "heart rocks" in nature.
 Visit this week and see their "HeartsRock" photo arrangements.

 "Enroll in a class with Michael; a basic photography workshops here February 16 on the theme "Switching To Manual."

 Read About Arboretum Photography Classes

-"We have created more than a thousand photographs from careful collaboration and heartfelt composing," said Madsen, whose Heart Rock greeting cards are featured at Borders Bookstores and also the Tohono Chul Park in Tucson.
+"We have created more than a thousand photographs from careful collaboration and heartfelt composing," said Madsen, whose Heart Rock greeting cards are featured at the Tohono Chul botanical garden in Tucson; more recently in the Emerson Art Gallery at Fountain Hills.
+Heartsrock was the first ever art purchase for the newly renovated Southwest Institute of Healing Arts(SWIHA) for permanent display -- where you can also find a Hearts Rock Cafe designed around the pieces; and cards in the gift shop.
 For the past four years Madsen has collaborated with Heidi Golden, the concept and collection curator of the show, to create this exclusive showing of art to reach viewers hearts, and to inspire.

 Having a Bachelors of Science in Design from the ASU College of Architecture and a life long pursuit in photography Madsen, has developed a keen eye for composition and graphic design.
 His 26 year architectural background is reflected in his use of strong lines that pull viewers into original artwork that he dubs "Natural Photography."